About the Author

 Another great read from one of my favourite Australian authors, Monica McInerney.
 She is the master of relating the intracasies of ordinary family relationships with both empathy and humour.

-The settings for most of her novels combine her South Australian upbringing and her current home in Dublin with her Irish husband.
+The settings for most of her novels combine her South Australian upbringing and her current home in Dublin.

-McInerney’s best seller, “The Trip of a Lifetime” is set in the wine growing region of South Australia’s Clare Valley, with the storyline fluctuating to the central character’s Irish origins.
+McInerney’s best seller, “The Trip of a Lifetime” is set in the wine growing region of South Australia’s Clare Valley.
+The storyline fluctuates to the central character’s Irish origins.

 About the Book